toonn/AdventOfCode/2020/Day 14: Docking Data/README.md

 Execute the initialization program using an emulator for a version 2 decoder chip. *What is the sum of all values left in memory after it completes?*

+Your puzzle answer was `4753238784664`.

+Both parts of this puzzle are complete!
+They provide two gold stars:
+\*\*